dalehenrich/gsApplicationTools/docs/gettingStarted.md

 7. In the **server session** fiddle around with the debugger.
    When you are done, go ahead and close the debugger.
    Closing the debugger should terminate the Smalltalk process that was performing the task, but the other Smalltalk *gem server* processes are still active.
-   Rather than try to make sure that all of the *gem server* Smalltalk processes are terminted, it is probably simpler to logout, login and start the *gem server* processes again by repeating Step 4.
+   Rather than try to make sure that all of the *gem server* Smalltalk processes are terminated, it is probably simpler to logout, login and start the *gem server* processes again by repeating Step 4.

 8. In the **client session**, schedule an `exampleHttpTask` task and `inspect` the result:
    ```Smalltalk